Cutting Carrying Costs and the Art of Reducing Waste

 One downside of this is that it takes time to train staff in these new practices.
 Again, maybe an investment in the here and now will pay off down the road.

 Having an agile workshop brings Samurai-like effectiveness to your workshop.
-It’s how small manufacturers can get one up on large enterprises.
+It’s how scaling manufacturers can get one up on large enterprises.

 But before you get into reducing carrying costs, you first need a plan.